Teiyem/hover-iot-esp/README.md

 Hover Esp was developed by Thabang Mmakgatla.

 ## Acknowledgments
-Special thanks to the developers of the ESP-IDF framework.
+* Special thanks to the developers of the ESP-IDF framework.
+* Special thanks to [Ruslan V. Uss](https://github.com/UncleRus) for providing the esp-idf-lib.
 ## License
 Hover Esp is licensed under the MIT license.
 See the LICENSE file for details.